deeplearning4j/deeplearning4j/dataset.md

 layout: default
 ---

-DataSets
+Data sets
 ====================================

-[Datasets](../com/ccc/deeplearning/datasets/DataSet.html) are a pair of input output matrix pairs.
-Sub data sets ( one pair at a certain row)
+[Data sets](../com/ccc/deeplearning/datasets/DataSet.html) are a pair of input-output matrix pairs.

-are accessible via a get(i) similar to a list.
-The matrices of a data set are used as inputs and labels in to the neural networks in the
+Subdata sets (one pair at a certain row) are accessible via a get(i) similar to a list.
+The matrices of a data set are used as inputs and labels into the neural networks in the pretraining and finetuning steps, respectively.

-pretrain and finetune steps respectively.

-Data sets are usually composed by [data set iterators](../com/ccc/deeplearning/datasets/iterator/DataSetIterator.html)
+Data sets are usually composed by [data set iterators](../com/ccc/deeplearning/datasets/iterator/DataSetIterator.html).

-Data Set Iterators know how to compose and turn an input such as text or an image in to a matrix digestible

-by a neural network.
+Data set iterators know how to compose and turn an input such as text or image into a matrix digestible by a neural network.

-Typical operations performed in data set iterators include data etl, transforms ([binarization](../glossary.html#binarization),[normalization](../glossary.html#normalization))
+Typical operations performed in data set iterators include data etl, transforms ([binarization](../glossary.html#binarization),[normalization](../glossary.html#normalization)).